codemagic-ci-cd/codemagic-docs/content/rest-api/applications.md

 #### Payload

 To successfully add a new variable, it is necessary to provide the values for `key`, `value` and `group` as JSON data.
-By default the variable is encrypted.
-Set the value of `secure` to `false` in order to not encrypt the newly added variable.
+By default, the variable is encrypted.
+Set the value of `secure` to `false` to not encrypt the newly added variable.
 An example payload:

 ```json
 {